-Morkies come in a wide range of colour combinations – from a solid beige, to black and white; black and tan; tan and brown or tri-colour.
+Morkies come in various colour combinations – from a solid beige to black and white, black and tan, tan and brown or tri-colour.

-Their behaviour can on the gentler, Maltese side or more like the feisty Yorkie.
-That’s why it’s so important you understand the Yorkshire Terrier and the Maltese, to understand how the Morkie may behave and look.
+Their behaviour can be on the gentler Maltese side or more like the feisty Yorkie.
+That’s why it’s so important you understand the Yorkshire Terrier and the Maltese to understand how the Morkie may behave and look.

 - Both the parent toy dogs are known to be challenging to house train or potty train.